 In order to defend against a request for a civil harassment restraining order, you must file a CH-120, which is a Response to Request for Civil Harassment Restraining Order.
 In order to obtain a civil harassment restraining order, the plaintiff needs to prove the conduct by clear and convincing evidence in court.
 A skilled lawyer can help you defend yourself if that threshold is not met.Contact a San Diego Lawyer to Discuss a Restraining Order

 Whether you require a civil harassment restraining order or you feel that such an order has been unfairly issued against you, we can help.
 With nearly 30 years of experience, Attorney Roseline D. Feral is an experienced San Diego lawyer who understands how to navigate cases in the civil and criminal systems.
 We also can assist residents of Chula Vista, Coronado, Del Mar, Carlsbad, Encinitas, La Jolla, Oceanside, Escondido, Ramona, Rancho Santa Fe, San Marcos, Valley Center, and Vista, as well as other cities.
-For a free initial appointment, you can contact us online or call our office at 619-232-1010.
+For an initial appointment, you can contact us online or call our office at 619-232-1010.
 You can also reach Attorney Feral directly at 619-301-1191.
 She can also help people who need a domestic violence attorney or representation in seeking or fighting back against any of the other restraining orders available in California.